ENVIRONMENTAL CONSULTING AND REMEDIATION

-Over 26,400 anomalies were interrogated with 3,822 MEC items processed through explosive demolition, and 39,427 pounds of materials documented as safe (MDAS) shipped off site for final disposition through smelting.
+Over 26,400 anomalies were investigated with 3,822 MEC items processed through explosive demolition, and 39,427 pounds of materials documented as safe (MDAS) shipped off site for final disposition through smelting.
 To account for the large number of items requiring demolition, GSI sited a Bureau of Alcohol, Tobacco, Firearms, and Explosives (BATFE) Type II magazine on Martha's Vineyard, and utilized a dedicated blasting team with four wheel drive blasting truck to transport donor explosives over the dunes/barrier beach.
 Despite the size of the removal area increasing by over 26% to address "step-out" requirements, GSI completed all field work within the original Period of Performance.

 Contract Value: $14.2M